Goodge Street tube station: Deep-level air-raid shelter

 Goodge Street has a Second World War deep-level air-raid shelter underneath it, and is one of eight such stations.

 From August 1943 until the end of the Second World War the Goodge Street shelter was used by the Supreme Headquarters Allied Expeditionary Force (SHAEF) as an alternative headquarters to Norfolk House and the offices on Grosvenor Square, to be used in the event of successful bombing or rocket attack on those locations.
-The shelter has two entrances, one on Chenies Street (pictured below) and the other on Tottenham Court Road next to the American International Church.
+The shelter has two entrances, one on Chenies Street and the other on Tottenham Court Road next to the American International Church.

 In the invasion preparations, Goodge Street station was used only as a signals installation by the United States Army Signal Corps.
 It was one of a number of signals installations for communications in and around London.
 Among these installations were SHAEF headquarters at 20 Grosvenor Square and the basement of the Selfridges department store on Oxford Street; both buildings exist today.

 After the war the shelters were used as a hostel that could accommodate up to 8,000 troops.
 Goodge Street continued in use as an army transit centre until it was damaged by fire on the night of 21 May 1956.
 The fire coincided with Parliamentary consideration of a Government Bill seeking power to take over the shelters (The Underground Works [London] Bill) and the Minister of Works assured the Commons they would not again be used for human occupation in peacetime (although no one was killed, the fire had caused some alarm and proved difficult to put out).

 Another fire, on 21 June 1981, caused by burning rubbish, killed a man and injured 16 people, and resulted in a recommendation of a smoking ban on the Underground.
 There was a tardy response with London Transport finally introducing a one-year trial smoking ban on 9 July 1984.
 Almost halfway through the trial a major fire occurred at Oxford Circus, resulting in a full smoking ban on all subterranean stations and Underground trains.